lukebemishprojects/Immaculate/README.md

 0=java
 ```

-This will sort first `java` imports, then `javax`, then all others, with a space between the groups.
+This will sort first `java` imports, then `javax`, then all others, with an empty line between the groups.

 ### External Formatters

 Immaculate can run certain external formatters over your code.
-These formatters are located via standard Gradle dependencies,
+These formatters are located via standard Gradle dependencies.
-allowing you to customize the version used.
-You can customize the version of the formatter resolved, or even the entire dependency
+You can customize the version of the formatter resolved, or even the entire dependency used.
-used:

 ```gradle
 version = "x.y.z" // Use a custom version